René Massigli: Ambassador to Turkey

 On 24 March 1939, Saracoğlu told Massigli that Britain and France should do more to oppose German influence in the Balkans, which was followed on 29 March by an offer of a Franco-Turkish alliance that would go into effect if the British also joined.
 In April 1939, the deputy Soviet Foreign Commissar Vladimir Potemkin during a visit to Turkey told Massigli that the aim of Soviet foreign policy was to bring into line a "peace front" to oppose German expansionism comprising Britain, France, the Soviet Union and Turkey.
 In 1939, Massigli was heavily preoccupied with competition with the German ambassador, Franz von Papen, in an effort to secure Turkish adherence to the Allied side in the event of war breaking out.
 As part of the effort to increase French influence on the Turkish government, Massigli arranged for the visit of General Maxime Weygand to Turkey in early May 1939, which was made into a state event.
-To counter what he called the "oily charm" of Papen, Massigli felt that having a distinguished French general visit Turkey would appeal to the ego of Turkish President İsmet İnönü and guessed correctly that the crusty old soldier Weygand would bond with a crusty old soldier, İnönü. İnönü was fluent in French and so the fact that neither Weygand nor Massigli spoke Turkish was no problem.
+To counter what he called the "oily charm" of Papen, Massigli felt that having a distinguished French general visit Turkey would appeal to the ego of Turkish President İsmet İnönü and guessed correctly that the crusty old soldier Weygand would bond with another crusty old soldier, İnönü. İnönü was fluent in French and so the fact that neither Weygand nor Massigli spoke Turkish was no problem.

 During Weygand's visit, President İnönü told the French that he feared that Germany was out to dominate the world; that he believed that the best way of stopping Germany was an alliance of Turkey, the Soviet Union, France and Britain; that if such an alliance, known as the "peace front", came into being, the Turks would allow Soviet ground and air forces onto their soil; and that he wanted a major programme of French military aid to modernise the Turkish armed forces.
 Massigli was most disappointed when the British sent a mere brigadier, instead of an admiral, to offer military aid to the Turks.
 Massigli remarked sorely, "The Turks respect the Royal Navy; they no longer believe in the British Army."
 In July 1939 Massigli argued that if the British and French were able to offer a stabilisation fund for the Turkish pound, it would undercut German economic influence in Turkey and tie Turkey to the West.
 Later in July 1939, Massigli was able to play a major part in arranging for French arms shipments to Turkey.
 In August 1939, he helped arrange an Anglo-French stabilisation fund created to help with Turkey's economic problems.
 The signing of the Molotov–Ribbentrop Pact on 23 August 1939 undid much of Massigli's strategy, as the Turks believed that it was essential to have the Soviet Union as an ally to counter Germany and that the pact undercut completely the assumptions behind Turkish security policy.